Gellybean/Mathfinder-Bot/README.md

 - Spell reference with options for calculating DCs.
 - Basic inventory management
 - Tools for DMs, including the ability to evaluate character sheets, secrets rolls, initiative tracking
-- And making your Pathfinder experience more convoluted than ever!
+- Making your Pathfinder experience more convoluted than ever!

 While there are a number of features included with this bot, the main purpose is to make tallying stats (particularly in combat) easier.
 When it comes to the typical 1s and 2s that Pathfinder is known for, it can be a little confusing—not only because of the number of modifiers, but their bonus types as well.
 The aim is to make the application and calculation of these modifiers as quick and accurate as possible.